pavanpreet-gandhi/nn-zero-to-hero/README.md

 # Neural Networks: Zero to Hero
 This is a repository that contains all the files and notebooks as I followed along in Andrej Karpathy's [Neural Networks: Zero to Hero](https://www.youtube.com/playlist?list=PLAqhIrjkxbuWI23v9cThsA9GvCAUhRvKZ) on YouTube.
+Below are the notes I made along the way:

 ## Micrograd
 - We can represent mathematical functions as **computation graphs**.